 The Budgie and the Cockatiel have shared the same outback habitat for thousands of years, so they are familiar with one another.
 They live happily and peacefully in their natural state, and they’re both sociable birds that seldom fight.
 Budgies don’t consider Cockatiels a danger, while Cockatiels don’t think of Budgies as a threat.
 However, this does not imply that they can coexist in peace in captivity.
 Here are some reasons why.

-When wild Budgies feel threatened, they will often become aggressive in order to protect their nests from predators.
-While this instincts usually toned down in domesticated budgies, there is still a possibility for them to flare up–particularly during breeding season–and cause fights between your Budgie and Cockatiel if they’re feeling territorial.
+When wild budgies and male cockatiel feel threatened, both these birds will often become aggressive in order to protect their nests from predators.
+While these instincts usually toned down in domesticated budgies, there is still a possibility for them to flare up–particularly during breeding season–and cause fights between your Budgie and Cockatiel if they’re feeling territorial.

 Although Cockatiels are known to be docile, their size in comparison to Budgies means that they can easily injure them if there is any sort of confrontation.